mataku/danger-lock_dependency_versions/README.md

 # danger-lock_library_versions

 A [Danger](http://danger.systems/ruby/) plugin for managing library versions.

-Check whether lockfile (e.g., Gemfile.lock, Cartfile.resolved) has committed or not when file which manages dependencies has committed.
+Check whether lockfile (e.g., `Gemfile.lock`, `Cartfile.resolved`) has committed or not when file which manages dependencies has committed.

 ## Installation